MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-vdi-supported-config.md

 >Applies to: Windows Server 2025, Windows Server 2022, Windows Server 2019, Windows Server 2016

-Windows 10 and Windows Server 2016 and newer have new layers of protection built into the operating system to further safeguard against security breaches, help block malicious attacks and enhance the security of virtual machines, applications, and data.
+Windows 10 and Windows Server 2016 and newer have new layers of protection built into the operating system to:

+- Safeguard against security breaches
+- Help block malicious attacks
+- Enhance the security of virtual machines, applications, and data.

 > [!NOTE]
 > Features like Credential Guard may have performance implication on user density.
 Ensure to test your scenarios.
 Learn more about other considerations for [credential guard configuration](/windows/security/identity-protection/credential-guard/considerations-known-issues).